Spencer Steer Player Props: Reds vs. Rangers

 Spencer Steer At The Plate

-- Steer is hitting .281 with four doubles, two home runs and 10 walks.
+- Steer leads Cincinnati with 20 hits, batting .294 this season with seven extra-base hits.

-- Among qualified batters in baseball, his batting average ranks 52nd, his on-base percentage ranks 34th, and he is 77th in the league in slugging.
+- Among qualifying hitters, he ranks 38th in batting average, while his on-base percentage ranks 31st and he is 55th in slugging.

-- In 19 games played this season, he has hit a homer in two of them.
+- In 20 games played this season, he has homered in two of them.

-- In six games this year, Steer has picked up an RBI, with more than one RBI once.
+- Steer has driven in a run in seven games this season (35.0%), including two games with multiple runs batted in.

-- He has scored in nine games this year (47.4%), but has had no multi-run games.
+- In 10 of 20 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.